 Diet and Nutrition

-An active cat like the Cornish Rex typically has an appetite to match.
-But don’t let these frisky felines fool you into thinking they need their food bowl replenished on demand.
+The active Cornish Rex typically has an appetite to match.
+But don’t let this frisky feline fool you into thinking it needs its food bowl replenished on demand.
 These cats are not dainty eaters, and if not monitored, they can easily become overweight.
 Whether or not you free-feed your cat may depend on your lifestyle and your cat’s appetite.
 Scheduled meals make weight management much easier.

 More Cat Breeds and Further Research